+Supplementary registration acceptable:

-- 1507.01(a) Supplementary registration acceptables additional authors or claimants.
-Where the basic original registration was made in the name of one author who is also listed as sole claimant, the Copyright Office will accept an application for supplementary registration from additional authors who now want the record to show their authorship and ownership.
-However, in such cases a new basic registration may be made if the applicant so desires. - 1507.01(b) Supplementary registration not appropriate.
+additional authors or claimants.
+Where the

+basic original registration was made in the

+name of one author who is also listed as

+sole claimant, the Copyright Office will

+accept an application for supplementary

+registration from additional authors who

+now want the record to show their authorship and ownership.
+However, in such cases

+a new basic registration may be made if the

+applicant so desires.

+Supplementary registration not appropriate.
 As explained in section 1504.04 above, a supplementary registration is not appropriate as an amplification to reflect the ownership, division, allocation, licensing, or transfer of rights in a work, whether at the time basic registration was made or thereafter.

-Authors A and B are identified as co-claimants on the basic registration but they wish to reflect an allocation of ownership of 25 percent to A and 75 percent to B. A supplementary registration is not acceptable.
-An appropriate document may be submitted for recordation.
+Authors A and B are identified as co-claimants on the basic registration but they wish to reflect an allocation of ownership of 25 percent to A and 75

-- 1507 Special situations relating to corrections and amplifications of Copyright Office records. (cont'd) - 1507.01 Special situations relating to ownership. (cont'd) - 1507.01(b) Supplementary registration not appropriate. (cont'd)
+Special situations relating to corrections and amplifications of Copyright Office records. (cont'd)

+1507.01 Special situations relating to ownership. (cont'd)

+Supplementary registration not appropriate. (cont'd)